SUSE-Cloud/automation/hostscripts/upgrade-scale/README.md

 #rccrowbar restart
 #rccrowbar-jobs restart

-# apply IPMI batch to make sure IPMI settings are discovered from the beginning
+# apply IPMI and provisioner batch to make sure IPMI settings are discovered from the beginning and correct installation settings are used
-crowbar batch build batches/01_ipmi.yml
+crowbar batch build batches/00_provisioner.yml crowbar batch build batches/01_ipmi.yml

 #############################